 - Pack your diaper bag so that it’s easy to get to everything you may need without having to do a lot of reshuffling.
 We made the mistake on our first flight to pack our diaper bag so full that we couldn’t get to anything, and that was a huge pain!
 Bring only what you absolutely need for the flight, but don’t forget a change of clothes for baby (and you – at least a shirt in case you get spit up on!).
 We experienced our first (and only) blow out on our first flight, of course, so it was perfect that we had packed a spare change of clothes in the diaper bag.

 - If there’s something you use at home constantly, bring it with you!
 For us this included our sound machine (which came in really handy one night when our hotel room neighbor’s dog was barking in their room for hours on end)

-Do you have any tips for flying with a toddler?
+Do you have any tips for flying with a baby or toddler?
 Let me know!
 I’m always looking for know-how from seasoned moms 🙂